 Miscommunication Between Umpires and Players

-Many incidents arise from unclear signals or assumptions—where players believe the ball is dead when umpires have not signaled it.
+A lot of incidents stem from unclear signals or assumptions, where players are convinced that the ball has died when the umpires did not signal it.

 Dead Ball Calls That Changed Matches

-Some decisions influenced entire series outcomes, including unexpected stops in Test matches and heated debates in T20 games.
+Certain decisions have influenced the the entire series, such as unexpected stoppages in Test matches as well as heated debates during T20 games.

 Dead Ball in T20 vs Test Cricket